Revised Republican health care bill is more costly, but doesn't insure more people

 Recent revisions to the Republican health care bill means it would cost more, and still leave 24 million fewer people insured by 2026, new estimates from the Congressional Budget Office show.

-The legislation to repeal major portions of Obamacare would reduce the federal deficits by $150 billion over 10 years, according to the revised estimates.
+The legislation to repeal major portions of Obamacare would reduce federal deficits by $150 billion over 10 years, according to the revised estimates.
 The original bill would have lowered the deficits by $337 billion.

 The new score comes as House Republicans frantically try to shore up support for the bill.
 House leaders were forced to postpone voting on the measure Thursday, as conservative members continued to oppose it.